Xilinx/XilinxCEDStore/ced/Xilinx/IPI/Versal_CPM_Tandem_PCIe_DFX/README.txt

      files (partial bitstreams) have been created in addition to the full bitstream image.
-To deliver a partial bitstream to the device, use the QDMA engine of CPM to initiate an AXI-MM H2C transfer to the SBI, as described in the tPCIe section above.
+To deliver a partial bitstream to the device, use the QDMA engine of CPM to initiate an AXI-MM H2C transfer to the SBI, as described in the TPCIe section above.
 The partial bitstreams will be named <instance pathname>_partial.pdi.